mattkirkland/design-methods/README.md

 ## Deadlines

-Your assignments are **always due at 8:00am on Monday mornings**.
+Your assignments are **always due at 8:00am on Tuesday mornings**.
 You'll turn in your assignments by having them in your Notebook online.

 ## Office Hours